 Performance Measures.
 In order to comply with the requirements for exclusion from the limit on the tax deduction of executive compensation under Section 162(m) of the Code, the Compensation Policy Committee may condition the grant or payment of awards to employees on the attainment of performance objectives.
-Under the 2002 Incentive Plan, the performance objectives are measured by one or more of the following factors regarding the Company or the applicable business unit: (i) consolidated cash flows, (ii) consolidated financial reported earnings, (iii) consolidated earnings, (iv) earnings per share of Class A common stock, (v) business unit financial reported earnings, (vi) business unit economic earnings, (vii) business unit economic earnings, (vii) business unit economic earnings, (vii) business unit economic earnings, (viii) return on invested capital, (ix) consolidated earnings before interest, taxes, depreciation and amortization ("EBITDA"), and (x) business unit EBITDA, and (xi) appreciation in the price of the Company's Class A common stock, considered alone or as measured against the performance of a group of companies approved by the Companies
+Under the 2002 Incentive Plan, the performance objectives are measured by one or more of the following factors regarding the Company or the applicable business unit: (i) consolidated cash flows, (ii) consolidated financial reported earnings, (iii) consolidated economic earnings, (iv) earnings per share of Class A common stock, (v) business unit financial reported earnings, (vi) business unit economic earnings, (vii) business unit cash flow, (viii) return on invested capital, (ix) consolidated earnings before interest, taxes, depreciation and amortization ("EBITDA"), and (x) business unit EBITDA, and (xi) appreciation in the price of the Company's Class A common stock, considered alone or as measured against the performance of a group of companies approved by the Compensation Policy Committee.